canjs/canjs/guides/getting-started-tutorial/routing.md

 `can.route.url`.
 You should always use `can.route.url` when generating routable URLs in your application.

-Finally, update your `app.js`, adding code that will respond to the application state change.
+Finally, update your `app.js`, adding code that will respond to AppState changes.
 Append the following below the `getRestaurantMenu` function:

 ```
 setAppToDefaultState: function() {